Key takeaways

-If you have had these red dots for years and stopped looking for answers, you are not alone.
-Most people with cherry angiomas reach a point where they accept them as permanent.
-They are not permanent.
-A plasma pen removes them in a single 5-minute treatment per spot, a small scab forms and falls off within a week, and the skin is clear by week two to three.
-If you have been living with them for years, this is the article that explains why nothing else worked and what does.
+You have been told these red dots are just part of getting older, so you stopped looking for answers.
+That belief is the only thing keeping them on your skin.
+Cherry angiomas do not fade on their own, but they are not permanent either.
+A plasma pen removes them in a single 5-minute treatment per spot: a small scab forms, falls off within a week, and the skin is clear by Week 2 to 3.
+If you have lived with these for years, this is the article that explains why nothing else worked and what does.

 For everything about what cherry angiomas are, where they come from, and who gets them, see our complete cherry angioma guide.
 This article is for the reader who already knows exactly what they have and wants to know what actually removes them.